Patient populations of interest

-KRYSTEXXA may be an appropriate treatment for your patients with chronic gout who have an sUA >6 mg/dL and whose signs and symptoms are inadequately controlled despite treatment with xanthine oxidase inhibitors at the maximum medically appropriate dose, including patients with co-morbid chronic kidney disease.3,31
+KRYSTEXXA may be an appropriate treatment for your patients with uncontrolled gout who have an sUA >6 mg/dL and whose signs and symptoms are inadequately controlled despite treatment with xanthine oxidase inhibitors at the maximum medically appropriate dose, including patients with co-morbid chronic kidney disease (CKD).1,2

 Screen patients for G6PD* deficiency prior to starting KRYSTEXXA.
 Hemolysis and methemoglobinemia have been reported with KRYSTEXXA in patients with G6PD deficiency.
 Do not administer KRYSTEXXA to these patients.

 *KRYSTEXXA is contraindicated for patients with G6PD deficiency.
 G6PD deficiency is an abnormally low level of glucose-6-phosphate dehydrogenase.
-Patients of African, Mediterranean, and Southern Asian ancestry have a higher risk of G6PD deficiency.3
+Patients of African, Mediterranean, and Southern Asian ancestry have a higher risk of G6PD deficiency.1

-KRYSTEXXA CAN BE EFFECTIVE FOR CHRONIC GOUT PATIENTS WITH OR WITHOUT VISIBLE TOPHI3,31
+KRYSTEXXA IS EFFECTIVE FOR UNCONTROLLED GOUT PATIENTS WITH OR WITHOUT VISIBLE TOPHI1,2

-The pivotal clinical trials of KRYSTEXXA included patients without visible tophi but with other signs and symptoms of gout.3
+The pivotal clinical trials of KRYSTEXXA included patients without visible tophi but with other signs and symptoms of gout.1

 Individual presentation and results may vary, even in patients without sustained response.